focus-editor/focus/LOG.md

     - Show in the program title when it's running in debug mode
     - Jump to line on Ctrl+G

-- Rewrite finder to search in all in-memory project files:
-    + At the start of the program start a thread which will scan all files and open buffers for them
-    + Before starting, open whatever editors there are from the previous session, so that it opens fast
-    + Make sure there are no synchronisation conflicts:
-        + The thread doing the initial scan should create all buffers in a separate array and have a separate hash table?
-        + When the work is finished, the main thread should merge the arrays in an efficient way
-    + Start a file watcher which will keep looking for new or modified files
-    + [reported a bug] Release all file handles for the files we scanned (at least with no active editors)
-    + Use the synchronous file api for now
-    + Refresh modified buffer if needed
-    + Rescan dir as required by the watcher
-    + Make sure that when we save a file, the watcher knows about that (or maybe it's ok if it treats it as an external save?)
-    + Make the open file dialog work from the open buffers
-    + Create an example widget with search results
-    - Search and display results:
-        + Display something
-        + Create a search request and only replace results when collected data from all threads
-        + Make sure the results are sorted by project folder
-        + Request redraw when there's an active search request
-        + Don't overlap text
-        + Display code lines
-        + Color the code
-        + Highlight matches
+- Finder improvements:
+    + While the initial scan is still in progress, display something that says so when the widget opens
+    - Add a magnifying glass icon to the label
     - Cut lines so that the match is on the screen
         + Figure out how many characters can fit into the code section
         + If cut on the left, add an ellipsis
-            - Count how many characters are until the match starts and ends (or a newline is encountered)
         - If the match can fit, maybe cut on the left, but leave as many characters as possible on the left
-        - Move the cursor and open the results
     - Have an extra input for filtering by file path
     - Case insensitive search
-    - Consider having a shortcut to add more context to each search result
-    - While the initial scan is still in progress, display something that says so when the widget opens
-    - Add a magnifying glass icon to the label
     - Hold any buffer refreshes while there's an active search request?
     - If any buffer is modified, remember that so that finder can search again when it opens next time.
 Try to preserve scroll_y and selected (search request is a good place)
     - Don't search in deleted buffers